 Rights under the Policy on Harassment and Non-discrimination

 The Policy on Non-discrimination prohibits harassment among and between students, staff, and faculty.
-Sexual misconduct, sexual assault and rape are subsets of sexual harassment.
-Refer to p.
-95 for information on how to report a violation of the College Policy on Nondiscrimination.
-If you have questions about the Policy on Nondiscrimination, consult with one of the college Ombuds, whose role is described more fully on p.
-95. You may also refer to information online at http://www.rmc.edu/directory/offices/counseling/index.asp.
+Sexual Conduct Policy Violations are subsets of sexual harassment.
+The Deputy Title IX Coordinator for Sexual Conduct Policies is overseen by the College’s Title IX Coordinator/Coordinator of the Non-Discrimination Policy.
+Currently the Title IX Coordinator/Coordinator of the Non-Discrimination Policy is the Provost and Vice-President of Academic Affairs.
+If at any time you are unsatisfied with the work of the Deputy Title IX Coordinator for Sexual Conduct Policies you may refer the matter to the Title IX Coordinator/Coordinator of the Non-Discrimination Policy.
+At Randolph-Macon College, at this time, the Title IX Coordinator/Coordinator of the Non-Discrimination Policy is the Provost Dr. William Franz, 1st Floor of Peele Hall (804-752-7268) available at wfranz@rmc.edu.
+The Deputy Title IX Coordinator for Sexual Conduct Policies is Dean Kathryn Hull, 2nd Floor of the Campus Safety Building (804-752-4710) available at khull@rmc.edu.
+If you have questions about the Policy on Non-Discrimination or Title IX as it relates to the Sexual Conduct Policy, please refer them initially to Dean Kathryn Hull.

 Sexual Assault Responders

-Two members of the R-MC staff are available on campus as sexual assault “responders”.
+Three professional members of the R-MC staff are available on campus as sexual assault “responders”.
 They are available to assist students in need and to direct students to the appropriate local resources.
 The survivor’s identity will be kept confidential.
 When there is an ongoing threat to the community, the incident may be discussed with other administrators with no identifying information, and a warning with no identifying information may be sent to the community at large.
 Please contact a responder by calling Center for Career and Counseling Services at 752-7270 and asking to speak to a Sexual Assault Responder.
 If there is an after hours emergency, please call Campus Safety at 752-4710 and ask to speak with a Sexual Assault Responder or use the 24 hour hotline services of Hanover Safe Place by calling 752-2702.